 Before departing for Santorini, we planned on simply using the network of local buses to get around the island.
 Fortunately, during our stay, we were able to work around using the bus system by planning our excursions around days that we were changing hotels/locations.

 We were picked up at one hotel and dropped off at the end of the day at another.
 The bus system is extremely affordable and based on first-hand knowledge, extremely reliable, and comfortable.
-Depending on the time of day and route, the price per passenger will vary from 1.5 to 3 EUR.
+Depending on the time of day and route, the price per passenger will vary from EUR 1.5 to 3.

 ATV Rental and Island Transportation